 However, there’s another way of making money bonds: by trading them at higher prices than what you paid initially.
 Because market interest rates fluctuate constantly, it affects opportunity cost of holding a bond, and thus impacts the market price of all fixed income securities.
 If you buy a bond at more or less than the face value and hold the bond until maturity, your return is based on the coupon you receive plus any gain or loss from holding the bond.

-For instance, let’s say a 5-year bond with 2% coupon was trading at $100.
-All of a sudden, interest rates in the market declined, and new 5-year bonds in the market were now promising only 1%.
+For instance, let’s say a five-year bond with 2% coupon was trading at $100.
+All of a sudden, interest rates in the market declined, and new five-year bonds in the market were now promising only 1%.
 This means that your bond is earning twice as much as the prevailing bonds in the market.
-Therefore, any new buyers of 5-year bonds would be happy to take your bond at 1% coupon by offering $200, meaning the value of your bond will double.
+Therefore, any new buyers of five-year bonds would be happy to take your bond at 1% coupon by offering $200, meaning the value of your bond will double.
 It could also work the other way.
 If market rates increased to 3%, then the market value of your bond will decline to $67 (from earning 2$ on $100 at 2% to earning $2 on $67 at 3%).

 It’s important to note, however, the face value at maturity will not change.
 The market price of your bonds change only to “new buyers” to adjust to new interest rates.
 However, if you hold on to your bond until maturity, you will get all of you’re the promised money back, unless there are some other complications like bankruptcy.